kithusan-albert/8000303/README.md

 ##  Overview
 As part of the COMP647 course the repository explores a dataset of network session data.
-The goal of this project is to understand fundemnetials of Machine learning such as Data Preprocessing and Exploratory Data Analysis (EDA) and machine learning model
+The goal of this project is to understand fundemnetials of Machine learning such as Data Preprocessing and Exploratory Data Analysis (EDA) and machine learning models

 The analysis explores a dataset of network session data to answer the primary question: "What behaviors or network characteristics are most indicative of a potential cyberattack?".
 The EDA is structured around two main perspectives:
 1. The Users Behavior: Focuses on actions and attributes related to the user, such as login attempts and IP reputation.